docyes/backticker/README.md

 "tick" — when the elapsed time is equal to the set `interval`

 ## Backbone.Events Mixin
-Backplate uses the Backbone.Events Mixin; a module that can be mixed in to any object, giving the object the ability to bind and trigger custom named events.
+Backplate uses the **Backbone.Events Mixin**; a module that can be mixed in to any object, giving the object the ability to bind and trigger custom named events.
 See http://backbonejs.org/#Events for full documentation.